2 children, 5 others hospitalized after crash near 51st Ave and McDowell Rd

 PHOENIX — A total of seven people, including two children, have been hospitalized following a crash in west Phoenix.

-On Monday evening, Phoenix Fire crews were called to the area just east of 51st Avenue and McDowell Road for reports of a two-vehicle crash.
+On Monday evening, Phoenix Fire crews were called to the area just east of 51st Avenue and McDowell Road for reports of a crash between an SUV and a Jeep.

 When crews arrived at the scene they located seven patients who needed to be taken to a hospital for treatment of various injuries.